Dasfaust/portfolio/README.md

 ### dasfaust.me
 The source code to my personal website

 Uses Next.js/React to build pages with data served by Strapi.
-Also uses MDXRemote to allow React components insite an article.
-Theming is done with TailwindCSS.
+Uses MDXRemote to allow React components inside an article.
+Theming is done with TailwindCSS along with Font Awesome icons.

 ### Running
 Uses a default install of Strapi 4.0.0, which is not included in this repo.
 The Strapi content types look like this: